pivotal/docs-tap/scc/carvel-package-supply-chain.hbs.md

 # Carvel Package Supply Chains (alpha)

+This topic explains what Carvel Package Supply Chains do, how they work, how operators can enable them, and how to create a `Workload` that uses them.
+You can use the Carvel Package Supply Chains with Supply Chain Choreographer to deliver applications to multiple production environments with configuration for each environment.

 The [Out of the Box Basic Supply Chain](ootb-supply-chain-basic.hbs.md) package introduces a variation of the OOTB Basic supply chains that outputs Carvel Packages.
-The Carvel Package Supply Chains enable users to deliver applications to multiple production environments with configuration for each environment.

-This topic explains what the Carvel Package Supply Chains do, how they work, how operators can enable them, and how to create a `Workload` that uses them.

 ## Overview of the Carvel Package Supply Chains